loki3/flexagonator/docs/script.md

 By default, Flexagonator assumes that each pat is connected clockwise from the previous, relative to the vertex pointing at the center of the flexagon.
 The end result is a flexagon where every pat meets in the center of the flexagon.
-To change this behavior, you can describe how each pat is connected to the previous command using the `directions` command.
+To change this behavior, you can describe how each pat is connected to the previous pat using the `directions` command.
-If you think of the previous pat connected to the current pat's bottom edge, then `false` or `0` indicates that the next pat is connected to the left edge and `true` or `1` indicates it's connected to the right edge.
+If you think of the previous pat being connected to the current pat's bottom edge, then `false` or `0` indicates that the next pat is connected to the left edge and `true` or `1` indicates it's connected to the right edge.
 There should be one entry in the array for every pat in the flexagon.